edgelesssys/marblerun.sh/content/docs/reference/cli.md

 ## Command `check`

   Check the status of Marbleruns control plane.
-  This command will check if the Marblerun coordinator and/or the Marblerun webhook are deployed on a Kubernetes cluster and wait until all replicas of the deployment have the `available` status.
+  This command will check if the Marblerun Coordinator and/or the Marblerun webhook are deployed on a Kubernetes cluster and wait until all replicas of the deployment have the `available` status.

   **Usage**